P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ### Description

 Add the specified player as a "trusted player".
-If already trusted, remove player from "trusted player".
+If the player is already trusted, remove the player from "trusted player".
 Players without permission `psac.trust` cannot run the following commands on trusted players.

 - [/aurabot](#aurabot)